yangwestyyy21/cse15l-lab-reports/labreport5.md

 [foo]

 With this I think that my code is correct in outputting a blank since there is no parathesis around the "url" test, meaning that the expected output should not have anything in it, and that means that there is no link.
 The lab code probably judged that the "/" indicated it was a link or something, then outputted "url".
-I don't think that would output a website link in many cases, so fixing the bug might be best done by exclusively checking for paranthesis.
+I don't think that would output a website link in many cases, so fixing the bug might be best done by exclusively checking for paranthesis on the code for the lab.

 ## Test 270